-5 Unconfined aquifers or zones are not overlain by relatively impermeable rock unit(s).
+6 Unconfined aquifers or zones are not overlain by relatively impermeable rock unit(s).
 Water levels in tightly cased wells in unconfined units are below the top of the aquifer or hydrozone (unless the land surface is flooded).
 Confined aquifers or zones are overlain by relatively impermeable rock unit(s).
-Water levels in tightly cased wells in confined units are above the top of the aquifer or zone and are above land surface where springs flow.
+Water levels in tightly cased wells in confined sources of inflows and recharge to the Aquifer are discussed in section 3.2.2.1.2.
+Sources and Implications of Variation in Springflow at Barton Springs.

-maximum recharge as much as 160 cfs (4.5 m3/s) (Slade et al., 1986).
+Mean surface recharge to the Barton Springs segment of the Edwards Aquifer should be approximately equivalent to the more directly measured mean flow, or about 53 cfs (1.5 m3/s) for the period of record (Scanlon et al., 2001).
+Climatic changes since the 1960s indicate the mean flows are about 65 cfs (1.8 m3/s; Hunt et al., 2012b), and even higher if you consider total discharge (which includes pumping).
+Recharge is highly variable in space and time and focused within discrete features (Smith et al., 2001).
+It is estimated that maximum recharge during flooding may approach 400 cfs (11 m3/s) (Slade et al., 1986).
+For example, Onion Creek is the largest contributor of recharge to the Barton Springs segment (34% of total creek recharge) with maximum recharge as much as 160 cfs (4.5 m3/s; Slade et al., 1986).
 Antioch Cave, which is in the Onion Creek channel, is the largest-capacity discrete recharge feature known in the Barton Springs segment, with an average recharge of 46 cfs (1.3 m3/s) and a maximum of 95 cfs (2.7 m3/s) during a 100-day period (Fieseler, 1998).
 A more recent study (Smith et al., 2011) estimates that Antioch Cave is capable of recharging as much as 100 cfs (2.8 m3/s) and that the recharge part of Onion Creek upstream from Antioch Cave is capable of recharging about 100 cfs (2.8 m3/s).
-The District has constructed, and operates under an Environmental Protection Agency grant program, a recharge enhancement facility at Antioch Cave to preserve and increase recharge to the Aquifer derived from this discrete feature.
-The District is modified
+The District constructed and operated, under an Environmental Protection Agency grant program, a recharge enhancement facility at Antioch Cave to preserve and increase recharge to the Aquifer derived from this discrete feature; the facility currently continues to be maintained by the District.